yngyieri/gitlab/readme.txt

 hello world
-git is a veersion control system. git is free software.
+git is big but a veersion control system. git is not free software.